georgeslabreche/ccsdsmo-malc/apps/README.md

-## Demo App
+## Apps
-Reference app that showcases how to use the MAL C API to develop apps for the [OPS-SAT spacecraft](https://opssat1.esoc.esa.int/).
-The app does a simple request operation the list [NMF apps](https://nanosat-mo-framework.github.io/) installed in SEPP.
+This directory contains apps and library projects that use the generated MAL areas for the OPS-SAT spacecraft.

 ## Build and deploy
-The app can be build and deployed for either the local development environment or for the SEPP environment on the spacecraft.
+App and library projects can be built and deployed for either the local development environment or for the SEPP environment on the spacecraft.

 ### Third-party dependencies
 The gsl, ZeroMQ, czmq, and zproject dependencies described in the [Installation section of the repo's top level README](https://github.com/tanagraspace/ccsdsmo-malc-sepp-apps#installation) must be installed before the *genmakeall* script can be executed.